tgfrerer/island/plan.md

 * Remove namespaces in header files - these are not compatible with other programming languages.

-For a start, create all resources used by a frame dynamically, and *do not keep them alive for longer than the frame*.
-Once this works, we can think about sharing created resources across frame boundaries.

-* combine `resource` and `buffer`- a buffer is-a resource, as an image is-a resource.
-We define a resource as something which has memory backing on the GPU and needs synchronisation.

 * we want three different types of passes: render, transfer, compute.
 Each pass has a list of inputs, and a list of outputs.